 You are having a bicep tenodesis.
-Bicep tenodesis is surgical repair of an injured or degenerative tendon through the use of screws and suture.
+Bicep tenodesis is surgical repair of an injured or degenerative tendon through the use of sutures and fixative devices anchoring the tendon to bone.
 The repair will be done with a combination of arthroscopic portals (small incisions) to look inside the shoulder and a small open incision to repair and reattach the healthy part of the tendon.

 There are some cases in which the tendon can not be repaired and is released.
 If this is necessary it will leave an asymmetry in your bicep muscle but will relieve the pain once it heals.

-Your surgery will take approximately one to two hours.
+Your surgery will take approximately one hour.
 You will wake up in the recovery room where your progress will be observed for one to two hours.
 Your family or friends may visit you here.

 Preparing for Surgery

 You should not have anything to eat or drink 8 hours prior to your check in the day/night before your surgery.
 All medications that you use should be discussed with your surgeon before your surgery takes place.
 Most medications can be taken the day of surgery, following the procedure.
 If you are diabetic, or have any other concerns about medications, please discuss this with the surgeon as special arrangements may be necessary.
 The anesthesiologist will try to speak with you the night before to discuss anesthesia.
 Should this call be missed, you will speak to the anesthesiologist at the bedside before your procedure begins.
 Please wear loose clothing.
 Please have the correct date, time and location of your surgery confirmed before the date.
 You will need someone to drive you home and accompany you for the next 24 hours.